What is it?

-- Comprehensive telemetry coverage provided for each step.
+- Comprehensive telemetry coverage is provided for each step.

-- Introduction of XDR visibility with VMware NSX ATP provided high confidence lateral movement and privilege escalation detections.
+- The introduction of XDR visibility with VMware NSX ATP provided high confidence lateral movement and privilege escalation detections.

 - AMSI Reveal provided quick access to decode malicious commands.

-- 100% detection coverage of the steps emulated for Linux environment.
+- 100% detection coverage of the steps emulated for the Linux environment.